Home

 Portland's Eastside Synagogue

 Congregation Shir Tikvah is a mid-sized independent congregation.
 Our founders envisioned a participatory, learning community and we work hard to fulfill that promise.
-At less than 20 years old, we're the "start up" in Portland's Jewish community.
+At just over 20 years old, we're the "start up" in Portland's Jewish community.

 Our neighborhoods are diverse and so are our supporters.
 They come from across the Jewish spectrum: Jew-by-birth, Jew-by-choice, queer, straight, trans, interfaith, atheist, devout believer.
 We welcome all who want to grapple with the beauty and contradictions of our sacred texts to better understand our faith, our world and our place in it.